papadanku/papadanku.github.io/doc/blog/made/opticalflow.rst

 .. note::

-   The code contains **generic** functions, so you may need to change some parts of the code so it is compatible with your setup.
+   The code contains **generic** functions, so you may need to change some parts of the code to make it compatible with your setup.

 .. code-block:: hlsl
    :caption: Converting from 2D Grid Position to 1D Index